jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 The Muddle Bud: it's the classic "confuse" spell.
 Temporarily eliminates an enemy as an aggressor _and_ causes them to harm un-turned enemies.
 (With the clever caveat in this case that if you let them see you, they may also attack you.)
 Frankly it's overpowered and way too plentiful, but it _is_ a lot of fun.

 As with Eventide Island in Breath of the Wild, certain shrines drop you naked (well, in your boxers, this mostly a family-friendly game) into a combat situation.
 No armor, no weapons other than those provided.
-(But with your magic powers and all heart containers, so grinding does grant some advantage.)
+(But you keep your magic powers and max HP, so grinding does grant some advantage.)
 Leveling up can destroy the game's balance, and this is a way of restoring the challenge for a moment.
 (For those players who accept the challenge and don't immediately leave.)

+There are two kinds of reduction of max HP.
+Gloom reduces it in a healable way, through sundelions or visiting a checkpoint (the surface or a Root).
+The final boss reduces it in a "permanent" way, which practically is only meaningful in that it renders sundelions useless.
+But damn if that isn't terror-inducing...

 ## Gameplay